Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 This website was designed thinking on a minimalist concept which transmits serenity and tranquillity and which reflects what is like to be on the apartment.
 Therefore, all pages are diaphanous but functional, avoiding the overuse of colors which could be stressful  and overwhelming for the users.
 Hence, black, white and gray are the predominant colors.
 - The font:
-Regarding the font "Oswald" and "Roboto" were used due to the perfect contrast, they offer making the site look clean and ordered.
+Regarding the font "poppis" and "Heebo" were used due to the perfect contrast, they offer making the site look clean and ordered.
 - Colors:
    - Rgba (7, 7, 7, 0.1)
-    - #fafafa (Font color)
+    - #ffffff (Font color)
-    - #1e1e1e (Drop menu)
+    - #black (slide right menu)
-    - #5c5a5a (Navigation bar hover)

        Note:
     - Even though, there seem to be a wider range of color on the website it is due to the different opacity scales of some of these colors.